-Newly opened by proprietors (and husband and wife team) Evelyn Wu and chef Wayne Morris, the restaurant melds influences from across eras and updates heritage recipes with modern techniques.
+Run by husband and wife team Evelyn Wu and chef Wayne Morris, the restaurant melds influences from across eras and updates heritage recipes with modern techniques.

 The menu opens with fun, familiar snacks like devilled eggs a with five spice, tea and soy marinade ($7), and panko-crusted arancini flavoured with mushroom and Chinese sausage that are billed as chop suey croquettes ($6).